Information and resources aimed to help you during the crisis.

 - Tarcutta truck change-over yard, Sydney Street, off Hume Highway – map

-Border permit: A border pass is required to enter Western Australia from any other state.
+Border permit: A border pass is required to enter Western Australia.
 You must complete a G2G PASS.

 Hotspots: List of declared hotspots.